-- The RUC report that eight youths were taken to hospital after a shooting incident on the Antrim road in North Belfast.
+- The RUC reported that eight youths were taken to hospital after a shooting incident on the Antrim Road in North Belfast.
 Nobody was seriously hurt.

 - British security forces are inspecting a suspect device that was found in a van in the centre of Belfast.
 A man was taken into custody for questioning.

 - A weather forecast reports scattered showers with some longer spells of rain in places at first.
 Clearing from the north west during the night.

 After the news segment, we are shown a preview of the TV shows that RTE were due to broadcast over the course of the next week.

 This is before a young Kieran Fitzgerald “closes” the channel for the night.
 Fitzgerald would later go on to become the Garda Síochána Ombudsman Commissioner.